ace-ecosystem/ACE/documentation/docs/user/disposition.md

 # Disposition

-See the [design guide](../design/disposition.md) for an overview of how dispositions are used by ACE.
+See the [design guide](../design/disposition.md) for an overview of what a disposition is and how they are used by ACE.

 ## Base Dispositions

 The following dispositions come standard with ACE.
+Additional dispositions may be added.

 ### FALSE POSITIVE